Well-posedness and observability of Sturm-Liouville systems on a class of Hilbert spaces: Case study

 \section{Case study}

-In this section, we shall consider a linear partial differential equation (PDE) describing the dynamics of a diffusion, convection, reaction system, with diffusion and kinetic constants $D>0$ and $k_0>0$, respectively.
+Now we consider a linear partial differential equation (PDE) describing the dynamics of a diffusion, convection, reaction system, with diffusion and kinetic constants $D>0$ and $k_0>0$, respectively.
 The dynamics that are under consideration are given by

 where $x(z,t)$ is the state of the system at position $z\in [0,1]$ and time $t\geq 0$.
 The initial state is denoted by $x_0$.
-Our primary objective is to determine if (\ref{mainmodel}) possesses a unique solution (of any kind, namely weak, mild or classical) on the Sobolev space of order one, namely $H^1(0,1)$.
+Our primary objective is to determine if (\ref{mainmodel}) possesses a unique solution (of any kind, namely weak, mild or classical) on the Sobolev space of order one, namely $H^1(0,1)$.\\

 Let us first consider the state space $L^2(0,1)$.
 It is clear from (\ref{mainmodel}) that the opposite of the dynamics operator

 for $x$ in the domain

 may be expressed as (\ref{Sturm-Liouville}) with domain (\ref{D(-A)}) on $L^2(0,1)$, where the functions $\rho(z), p(z)$ and $q(z)$ are given by